tamulib-dc-labs/docs/docs/source/applications/avalon/avalon_importing_entities.rst

 1. Click on the "Create An Item" button.
 Make sure you are under "Manage files" on the menu on the left side of the screen.

 2. You will use the Dropbox to import a batch.
 To import a batch, make sure you have access to :code:`cifs/avalon-pre` or :code:`cifs/avalon-prod`.
 A new folder should have been automatically generated with the same name as the collection you just created.
-Create a subfolder within that folder with a label like "Content".
+Create a subfolder within that folder called "Content".
 Drag and drop all media files you would like to upload into the new subfolder, both audio/video and transcripts.

 ----------------------------
 Creating a .xslx spreadsheet